Audrey-Smyczek/agathas-apothecary/README.md

 IMAGE HERE

 ## Framework Used
-Agatha's Apothecary was created using the Godot Game Engine (version 4.1.1) with gdscript.
+Agatha's Apothecary was created using the [Godot Game Engine](https://godotengine.org/) (version 4.1.1) with gdscript.

-All of the images used in Agatha's Apothecary were designed and created by Daniela Martinez using [ART SOFTWARE NAME HERE].
+All of the images used in Agatha's Apothecary were designed and created by Daniela Martinez using [Krita](https://krita.org/en/).

 ## Reason for Creation
 Agatha's Apothecary was created specifically for Software Design and Development (Comp 225) at Macalester College.

-We were lead by Lauren Milne.
+We were fearlessly lead by Lauren Milne.

 ## Why Agatha's Apothecary?
 Agatha's Apothecary was created for burnt out college students who need a relaxing, yet productive, video game to bring a small dose of joy into their lives.
 Agatha's Apothecary was made to motivate people to create and mix and try again and just have fun.
 Since this was the goal, there is no need for the user to collect resources or complete levels, they just need to mix the ingredients that are available.